langchain4j/langchain4j-examples/mcp-stdio-server-example/README.md

 ## Build

-This example requires released versions of LangChain4j and LangChain4j Community that include `langchain4j-community-mcp-server`.
+This example requires LangChain4j and LangChain4j Community versions that include `langchain4j-community-mcp-server`.

 Change into this directory, then build the example fat JAR: